Aeon-Hu/Aeon-Hu.github.io/_pages/about.md

 ## PROFILE

-Fourth-year international student in UTM Department of Computational and Mathematical Science having a solid foundation in mathematics and analytical thinking, and able to efficiently tackle complex challenges.
+Fourth-year international student in UTM Department of Computational and Mathematical Science having a solid foundation in mathematics and analytical thinking, and able to efficiently tackle complex challenges, currently interested in applied mathematics. <br />
+In addition, I have experience in various areas of game design, including UI, map, narrative, and character design.
+Since 2018, I've been designing original characters and am currently focused on enhancing gameplay depth, such as interactive items and multi-ending storylines.
+If you're interested in my design works, please move to the “Sample Design” page.
+The game only has Chinese version for now and is still under development.
+If you are interested in trying a demo of the game (a sample room), please contact aeon20030330@gmail.com.

-## EDUCATION
+## CV

+### Education

-**ER Honors Bachelor of Science**                            <span style="text-align: right;"> Completion: 2021.09-2025.06 </span>
+**ER Honors Bachelor of Science**                            <span style="text-align: right;"> Completion: 2021-2025 </span>

 **University of Toronto**            Toronto